Chomenor/ioef-cmod/cmod-readme.md

 If you have a mod that is entirely server-side, such as Gladiator, EFAdmin, and many other mods, or a custom mod that you compiled yourself, then follow these steps for loading the mod.

-- Create a directory called "basemod" alongside baseEF in your server install directory.
+- Create a directory called "servercfg" alongside baseEF in your server install directory.
 This directory is handled specially by cMod so that its contents override baseEF.
-- If your mod consists of one or more pk3 files, simply place them in the basemod folder.
+- If your mod consists of one or more pk3 files, simply place them in the servercfg folder.
-- If your mod consists of a qagame.qvm file, place it in the following location: "basemod/vm/qagame.qvm"
+- If your mod consists of a qagame.qvm file, place it in the following location: "servercfg/vm/qagame.qvm"
 - Don't set any fs_game setting on the command line.

 Although the fs_game method below should work as well, the above approach is preferred for server-side mods because it avoids some unwanted side effects on clients that can be caused by changing fs_game.